 The commands ‘be fruitful and multiply’ (Gen. 1:22, 28; 8:17; 9:7), ‘bring forth abundantly and multiply’ (Gen 9:7), ‘multiply’ (Gen. 1:22), and ‘breed abundantly’ (Gen 8:17) could conceivably refer only to the process of increasing numbers by the process of reproduction.
 However, the variety of phrases employed in the text suggests that more than one process is actually involved.
 It is likely that at least one of those other processes is diversification (an increase in species diversity).

-The following article is a from Devotional Biology: Learning to Worship the Creator of Organisms, Chapter 14.3, pgs.
+The following article is an excerpt from Devotional Biology: Learning to Worship the Creator of Organisms, Chapter 14.3, pgs.
 296-298.
-The views expressed in this article reflect those of the author.
+The views expressed reflect those of the author, and not necessarily those of New Creation.

 Each kind (baramin) of land animal was represented on the ark by two individuals—or fourteen1 in the case of clean animals (Gen. 6:18-7:3).
 If a species is defined as a breeding population, each unclean animal baramin at the end of the Flood would have contained only a single species.2 In the case of clean animals, there could have been as many as seven species, if there were seven pairs and each pair bred separately from all the other pairs.
 In the present, however, most baramins contain many species.
 Some even contain thousands of species.